-The Weingart Center’s Hope Row Resource Center (previously called our access center) is a walk-in location where clients can receive case management, hygiene supplies, mail drop services, community voice mail, referrals to programs, or other supportive services.
-The Hope Row Resource Center acts as a front door to our residential programs, as well as a link with partner organizations throughout the community.
+The Weingart Center’s Hope Row Resource Center (previously called our Access Center) is a walk-in location where clients can receive case management, hygiene supplies, mail drop services, referrals to programs, or other supportive services.
+The Resource Center acts as a front door to our residential programs, as well as a link with partner organizations throughout the community.

 The Hope Row Resource Center is the first point of entry for those living on the streets, battling drug and alcohol dependencies, living in abusive relationships, suffering from mental illness, and having other barriers to self-sufficiency.
-The Hope Row Resource Center is also the last line of defense for families who are at-risk of becoming homeless.
+The Resource Center is also the last line of defense for families who are at-risk of becoming homeless.

 The Hope Row Resource Center serves individuals, single mothers, low-income families, veterans, people on parole, HIV+ patients, and many other groups in need.